xiulinyang/xiulinyang.github.io/_pages/about.md

 When I'm not in front of the screen, you can find me bouldering/wall-climbing, reading (I'm a big fan of science fictions!), or swimming.

 # 🔥 News
-- **09-2024** Our paper *Scope-enhanced Compositioinal Semantic Parsing for DRT* will be presented at EMNLP 2024!
+- **09-2024** Our paper *Scope-enhanced Compositional Semantic Parsing for DRT* will be presented at EMNLP 2024!

 - **07-2024** I gave a talk about LLMs and CL at Shandong University.
 If you are interested, feel free to reach out for the slides. :)